Configuration

 hide_in_urls: false

-The Home section is where you set the default path for the site's homepage.
+The Home section is where you set the default route to the site's homepage.
 You can also choose to hide the home route in URLs.

 Property Description